-This cheery yellow sponge and his best friend the starfish might be another crowd favourite, but child psychologists warn that watching fast-paced childrens cartoons such as SpongeBob SquarePants, even for just a few minutes, will hinder abstract thinking, affect short-term memory and impulse control in young children.
+This cheery yellow sponge and his best friend the starfish might be another crowd favourite, but child psychologists warn that watching fast-paced children’s cartoons such as SpongeBob SquarePants, even for just a few minutes, will hinder abstract thinking, affect short-term memory and impulse control in young children.

 Researchers conducted an experiment and found that young children who watched this fast-paced cartoon would perform significantly worse in tasks assigned to them and the study authors note that this show has an immediate negative effect on kids.

-#4.
-Calliou – Negative behaviour
+#4 Calliou – Negative Behaviour

 It is pretty common for toddlers to get a little whiny and have a tantrum every now and then, but this Calliou character really takes the cake.

-Children watching this show may be able to relate to the character, but it can also make them imitate him and make them feel that it is fine to treat others around them poorly or be rude to everyone.
+Children watching this show may be able to relate to the character.
+But it can also make them imitate him and make them feel that it is fine to treat others around them poorly or be rude to everyone.

-#5.
-Winx Club – Inappropriate attire and behaviour
+#5 Winx Club – Inappropriate Attire and Behaviour

 Young children are very impressionable and tend to imitate what they see around them or watch on TV.

-The skirts and dresses that these fairies wear are incredibly short, some of them bare a large portion of their mid-riffs, and some online reviewers have pointed out the sexualised nature of the characters.
+The skirts and dresses that these fairies wear are incredibly short.
+Some of them bare a large portion of their mid-riffs, and some online reviewers have pointed out the sexualised nature of the characters.

 Studies have shown that youths who watch a lot of sexual content on TV are more likely to initiate sexual intercourse or participate in other sexual activities earlier than their peers who don’t watch such sexually explicit shows.

-#6.
-Ben and Holly’s Little Kingdom – Calling others “stupid”
+#6 Ben and Holly’s Little Kingdom – Calling Others “Stupid”

 A primary two student once nervously disclosed to me that he knew of a “bad word” beginning with the letter C. To my relief, he was actually referring to the word “crazy” (I know, kids are so innocent and sweet!).

-This cute childrens cartoon about fairies and elves living together in harmony is actually pretty clean and relatively harmless, but the only gripe we have is that some of the characters seem to use the word “stupid” a lot when describing other people or animals.
+This cute children’s cartoon about fairies and elves living together in harmony is actually pretty clean and relatively harmless.
+But the only gripe we have is that some of the characters seem to use the word “stupid” a lot when describing other people or animals.

 To young children, their equivalent of “the ‘S’ word” may actually be the word “stupid”, so for the adult characters in the story, such as Nanny Plum and The Wise Old Elf, to go around calling other animals stupid, makes us a little uncomfortable.

-Other than that, this cartoon is actually pretty fun to watch but we wish that they’d just magic away that bad word!
+Other than that, this cartoon is actually pretty fun to watch.
+But we wish that they’d just magic away that bad word!

-If you look closely at the different Power Rangers, you will realise that the colours of their suit somehow reflect the colour of their skin.
+Another shocking addition to this list of kid TV shows that send bad messages.
+But if you look closely at the different Power Rangers, you will realise that the colours of their suit somehow reflect the colour of their skin.

 The Yellow Ranger is an Asian girl who has trouble operating her vehicle; the Black Ranger is an African American guy whose fight sequence includes some smooth dance moves; the Red Ranger is a Native American with deep mystical wisdom.

-Although this children’s television programme from the 90’s is supposed to portray a group of racially diverse teenagers, according to researchers, even young school-aged children are aware of and can be negatively affected by racial stereotypes.
+Although this children’s television programme from the ’90s is supposed to portray a group of racially diverse teenagers, according to researchers, even young school-aged children are aware of and can be negatively affected by racial stereotypes.